This is exactly why Beswicks Legal went to China.

-Sports lawyers Gary Mellor and Tim Bailey have returned from a ten day trip to Beijing and Shanghai to learn at first-hand more about the emerging Chinese football industry.
+Sports lawyers Gary Mellor and Tim Bailey have returned from a ten-day trip to Beijing and Shanghai to learn at first-hand more about the emerging Chinese football industry.

 The nation’s footballing ambitions have been fuelled by President Xi Jinping declaring his intention to turn China into a “world football superpower” by 2050, relieving the game’s administration from central government and unveiling a 50-point plan that will ultimately lead to China not only hosting the World Cup but winning it.

-The central reform group led by Xi, who has targeted improving the sport economy as a key priority has said “Revitalising soccer is a must to build China into a sports powerhouse as part of the Chinese dream.
+The central reform group led by Xi, who has targeted improving the sports economy as a key priority has said “Revitalising soccer is a must to build China into a sports powerhouse as part of the Chinese dream.
 It is also what the people desire.”

 The investment planned to achieve this is a staggering $850bn over the next ten years which will include 20,000 training centres, 70,000 pitches to provide for 50 million children and adults playing the game.
 Investors are also being encouraged to put money into building coaching academies across the country and in coach education.